 Configuring the appropriate number of instances for the job depends on the size of the data sets the user is working on.
 The optimal number of instances depends on the duration for which the job runs.
 In case there are not enough nodes to process in parallel, the jobs would be placed in a queue.

-AWS EMR has three types of nodes: master nodes, core nodes, and task nodes.
+There are three types of EMR nodes: master nodes, core nodes, and task nodes.
 Every EMR cluster has only one master node which manages the cluster and acts as NameNode and JobTracker.

 Core node- All the MapReduce tasks performed by the core nodes which acts as data nodes and execute Hadoop jobs.